 Damaged to Brand

-Another worrisome problem that can negatively impact a company during downtime has to with brand awareness and reputation.
+Another worrisome problem that can negatively impact a company during downtime has to do with brand awareness and reputation.
 While a system outage can cause some serious problems in both opportunity and productivity, downtime can cause irreparable harm to your company’s brand.

 If customers are regularly experiencing problems with your application, they are likely to share how bad the experience was with others.
 Disgruntled customers might use review sites or even word of mouth to spread their displeasure.
 Some customer displeasure can be avoided with a properly maintained and transparent status page.

 Negative comments posted by your existing customers will discourage potential customers away from your brand.
 What’s more, comments on review sites stick around long after the outage has concluded.
-This reputation hit is a long term cost of downtime.
+This reputation hit is a long-term cost of downtime.

 Bad reviews and angry customers lead companies to extreme measures to recover their tattered reputation.
 You’ll waste resources just to regain the trust of customers and potential customers.
 Your downtime may even have tangible finance costs in the form of refunds or service credits.